umee-network/umee/docs/architecture/ADR-007-bad-debt.md

 The simplest way to implement bad debt repayment is as follows:

+The function `RepayBadDebt(borrowerAddress, denom)` immediately repays any remaining borrows on the address in question, or repays the maximum available amount for any borrowed asset denomination where the borrowed amount exceeds available reserves.

 At the end of `LiquidateBorrow`, which is triggered by `MsgLiquidate`, the `borrowerAddress` in question is checked for `Collateral Value == 0`.
-If true, a separate function `RepayBadDebt(borrowerAddress)` is called.

-The function `RepayBadDebt(borrowerAddress)` immediately repays any remaining borrows on the address in question, or repays the maximum available amount for any borrowed asset denomination where the borrowed amount exceeds available reserves.

-### Recovery from Exhausted Reserves

-When `RepayBadDebt(borrowerAddress)` fails to repay a borrow in full due to insufficient reserves, it stores information about the borrower and denomination in question so repayment can be completed later.
+If true, the denom and address of the bad debt are stored.

 ```go
 // pseudocode